drshahizan/learn-github/materials/education/codespace.md

 These are some of the key specifications of the development environment provided by GitHub Codespaces.
 It offers a powerful and flexible setup that empowers developers to efficiently work on their projects in a cloud-based environment.

-## What is a codespace?
+## What is a Codespaces?
-A codespace is a development environment that's hosted in the cloud.
+A codespaces is a development environment that's hosted in the cloud.
 You can customize your project for GitHub Codespaces by committing configuration files to your repository (often known as Configuration-as-Code), which creates a repeatable codespace configuration for all users of your project.

-Each codespace you create is hosted by GitHub in a Docker container, running on a virtual machine.
+Each codespaces you create is hosted by GitHub in a Docker container, running on a virtual machine.
 You can choose from a selection of virtual machine types, from 2 cores, 8 GB RAM, and 32 GB storage, up to 32 cores, 64 GB RAM, and 128 GB storage.

 By default, codespaces are created from an Ubuntu Linux image that includes a selection of popular languages and tools, but you can use an image based on a Linux distribution of your choice and configure it for your particular requirements.
 Regardless of your local operating system, your codespace will run in a Linux environment.
 Windows and MacOS are not supported operating systems for the remote container.